Why Compass Airlines Needed a Union – One Flight Attendants Perspective

 If you are still not convinced that a union is right for you, ask how you stand in wages, benefits and job security when you compare yourself to other regional carriers.

-AFA will provide Compass flight attendants with the vehicle that will get our voices heard and address our flight attendants needs.
+AFA provides flight attendants with the vehicle that will get their voices heard and address the flight attendant’s needs.
 Is that something you would want to have as well?
+Without a voice: Are improvements in pay, benefits and contract language to quality of life something that you are confident would come about otherwise?

 Thank you for your time.